Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

 The iteration by iteration approximation performance following the surprise-reacting experiment policy are shown in Fig.~\ref{fig:Total}, in which the left panel, i.e., Fig.~\ref{fig:M1}, presents the approximation iteration based on the Shannon surprise, whereas the right panel, i.e., Fig.~\ref{fig:M2}, presents the approximation iteration based on the Bayesian surprise.
 The threshold parameter in the Shannon surprise is chosen as $k_\text{Shannon} =1.96$ and that for the Bayesain suprise is chosen to be $k_\text{Bayesian} =0.5$.
 By using $k_\text{Bayesian} =0.5$, the Bayesian surprise is to flag a distribution change of the magnitude of approximately one standard deviation, which is smaller than that to be flagged in the Shannon surprise.
 This small magnitude is used to compensate the slowness of the Bayesian surprise.

-If we look at Fig.~\ref{fig:M1}, at first, using the two initial experiment locations ($x=-1.0$ and $x=2.0$) and their corresponding responses, the data science model does not have an accurate understanding of the underlying function.
+If we look at Fig.~\ref{fig:M1}, at first, using the two initial experiment locations ($x=-1.0$ and $x=2.0$) and their corresponding responses, the statistical model does not have an accurate understanding of the underlying function.
 Rather its model output is a flat response line as shown in iteration 1.
-The shaded region is the 95\% confidence band.
-Then the artificial experimenter chooses one random location and as the response behaves significantly differently than what the current data science model anticipates, the artificial experimenter is presumably surprised after assessing the degree of surprise.
-So, as a reaction the artificial experimenter then selects a nearby location and do experiment there as the next sample.
-The artificial experimenter is surprised again, which confirms that the surprise observation is a valid response and they are both used to update the data science model, so that the updated response starts to move away from the flat line and adopt to the underlying function.
+The shaded region is the 95\% credible band.
+Then the sequential algorithm chooses one random location and as the response behaves significantly differently than what the current statistical model anticipates, the sequential algorithm is presumably surprised after assessing the degree of surprise.
+So, as a reaction the sequential algorithm then selects a nearby location and do an experiment there as the next sample.
+The sequential algorithm is surprised again, which confirms that the surprise observation is a valid response and they are both used to update the statistical model so that the updated response starts to move away from the flat line and adapt to the underlying function.
 This whole surprise confirming action is done in a single iteration.

 In iteration 2, after the update, to gain more knowledge about the local region it does a follow-up experiment nearby again.
-However, it will not be surprised anymore and following the proposed policy, the artificial experimenter will go back to exploration and selects a distant sample in iteration 3, at which location, the artificial experimenter is surprised again.
+However, it will not be surprised anymore and following the proposed policy, the sequential algorithm will go back to exploration and selects a distant sample in iteration 3, at which location, the sequential algorithm is surprised again.
 The subsequent exploitation confirms again the validity of the response and further adopts the response closer to the underlying true function.
-This process will continue until the experimentation budget is reached at iteration 9 (13 experiments).
+This process will continue until the experimentation budget is reached at iteration 9 (consuming 13 experiments).
 Bayesian surprise measure also worked in a similar manner in Fig.~\ref{fig:M2}.
-Both surprise metrics able to reach a good approximation of the underlying function at the end of the experiment (experiment 13).
-But using both approaches, we reach to a reasonable amount of approximation at the end of iteration 6.
+Both surprise metrics are able to reach a good approximation of the underlying function at the end of the experiment (experiment 13).